U-C-S/zola-npm/README.md

 - Any limitations ?

-  - Node.js overhead which might be add few seconds to the cold start.
+  - Node.js overhead which might be add 1-2 seconds to the cold start when starting a dev server.